arancauchi/dark-past/greely.md

 The ship never came.

-A resupply vessel - the Neptune - set out for Fort Conger.
-But it encountered an impenetrable wall of ice.

-The captain made a decision: leave a cache of supplies at Cape Sabine, 240 miles south of the fort, and turn back.
+A resupply vessel set out for Fort Conger.
+But it hit an impenetrable wall of ice.
+The captain left a cache of supplies at Cape Sabine, 240 miles south, and turned back.

 Greely didn't know any of this.
 He waited through another dark winter, trusting that rescue would come the following summer.

 It didn't.

-In 1883, the Proteus returned to bring them home.
-But this time, the captain pushed too far into the ice.
+In 1883, a second ship tried to reach them.
+The captain pushed too far into the ice.
 The floes closed around the hull like a fist.

 Wood splintered.
 Water rushed in.
 The ship was crushed and swallowed by the Arctic Ocean.

 All the supplies sank with it.

-Back in the United States, Greely's wife Henrietta begged the military to send a rescue immediately.

-The War Department refused.
-A winter rescue was too expensive, too dangerous.
-They would wait until spring.

-Henrietta went to the newspapers, to Congress, to anyone who would listen.
-She accused the government of sentencing her husband to death.
+Back home, Greely's wife Henrietta begged the military to send rescue.
+They refused — too dangerous.
+She went to newspapers, to Congress, accused them of sentencing her husband to death.
+They debated.

-Congress debated.
-Committees formed.
 Months passed.
-And the Arctic winter closed in.
+The Arctic winter closed in.

 At Fort Conger, Greely watched the summer fade into autumn.